Taiwanese cuisine: Night market dishes

 Taiwan's best-known snacks are present in the night markets, where street vendors sell a variety of different foods, from finger foods, drinks, sweets, to sit-down dishes.
-In these markets, one can also find fried and steamed meat-filled buns, oyster-filled omelets, refreshing fruit ices, and much more.
-Aside from snacks, appetizers, entrees, and desserts, night markets also have vendors selling clothes, accessories, and offer all kinds of entertainment and products.
+In these markets, one can also find fried and steamed meat-filled buns, oyster-filled omelets, fruit ices, and much more.
+Aside from snacks, appetizers, entrees, and desserts, night markets also have vendors selling clothes and accessories, and offer all kinds of entertainment and products.
+Street vendors used to be common across Taiwan but due to increasing regulations and health safety concerns are now primarily found at night markets and food courts.
+Taiwanese food courts incorporate ideas from traditional night markets as well as importing ideas from the United States and Japan.
+Food courts have become ubiquitous across Taiwan.
+Many night market dishes can now be found outside night markets.

-In 2014 The Guardian called Taiwan's night markets the "best street food markets in the world".
+In 2014, The Guardian called Taiwan's night markets the "best street food markets in the world".
+Some, such as Shilin Night Market, have become as popular with tourists as they are with locals, leading to complaints that they have lost a measure of their authentic flavor though commercialization.